cryptidtech/bs/README.md

 #### VLAD Creation

 1. Create/select the WASM lock script to use for validating the first entry in the provenance log and hash it to get its CID.
-If using Lamport signatures for the VLAD and first entry, choose a lock script that verifies the signature over the VLAD using the public key stored under `/ephemeral` and also verifies the signature over the first entry using the public key stored under `/ephemeralself`.
-Lamport signatures are one-time signatures so we need two key pairs.
+Choose a lock script that verifies the signature over the first entry using the public key stored under `/ephemeralkey`.
-2. Generate an ephemeral cryptographic public key pair.
-Use one-time Lamport keys for quantum resistance.
+2. Generate an ephemeral vlad cryptographic public key pair for signing the CID of the first entry lock script and possibly the first entry in the provenance log.
 3. Create a detached digital signature of the WASM lock script CID using the ephemeral key pair.
 4. Encode the digital signature in the multisig multiformat and create a VLAD with a multisig nonce and the WASM CID values.

 #### First Entry Creation (Non-forked)

 1. Generate a new public key pair to advertise as the current signing key in the provenance log.
 Optionally, you may want set up a Lamport threshold signature group, giving key shares to each of the trusted group members.
-   Setting up the lock script with the threshold signature has the highes precedence allows "social recovery" of provenance log control should your signing key be compromised.
+    Setting up the lock script with the threshold signature has the highest precedence allows "social recovery" of provenance log control should your signing key be compromised.
 2. Create the first entry setting the "vlad" field to the newly constructed VLAD value.
 3. Set the "prev" and "lipmaa" fields to NULL CIDs.
 4. Sets the "seqno" field to 0.
 5. Add an update operation to the "ops" list that sets `/pubkey` to the public key value to the public key generated in step 1 encoded in the multikey format.
-Optionally add an update operation that sets the `/tpubkey` to the threshold public get generated in step 1.
+Optionally add an update operation that sets the `/recoverykey` to the threshold public get generated in step 1.
 Also add an update operation that sets the values for anything else related to the use of this provenance log.
-   There must be an update operation setting the `/ephemeral` value to the ephemeral public key generated when creating the VLAD.
-If using Lamport signatures, it is also necessary to generate an ephemeral key pair to sign the first entry in the log with.
-There must be an update operation to setting the `/ephemeralself` value to this public key.
+    There must be an update operation setting the `/ephemeralkey` value to the ephemeral public key used to sign the first entry as well as an update operation setting the `/vladkey` value to the ephemeral public key used to sign the CID in the VLAD.
 6. Add the `/` WACC WASM lock script that checks the conditions that the next entry in the log must meet to be valid.
 Add in any other WASM lock scripts for any other branches/leaves in the key-value pair store.
 7. Set the "unlock" field to the WACC WASM script that uses the data in the first entry of the provenance log to satisfy the WASM lock script referenced by the VLAD CID.
-8. Calculate a digital signature over the entire entry.
-If using Lamport signatures use the `/ephemeralself` key pair, otherwise use the `/ephemeral` key pair.
+8. Calculate a digital signature over the entire entry using the key pair generated when creating the VLAD.
-9. Encode the digital signature in the multisig multiformat and assign the value to the "proof" field in the entry.
+9. Encode the digital signature in the multisig multiformat and assign the value to the "proof" member in the entry.
-10. DESTROY THE `/ephemeral` and `/ephemeralself` PRIVATE KEYS USING APPROPRIATE DELETION METHODS.
+10. DESTROY BOTH THE `/ephemeralkey` and `/vladkey` PRIVATE KEYS USING APPROPRIATE DELETION METHODS.
 11. Calculate the content address for the first entry and encode it as a CID.
 12. Store the first entry in a content addressable storage system appropriate for the context in which the provenance log identity will have meaning.
 If this is intended to be an Internet identity, store it in a globally readable content addressable storage network such as [IPFS][IPFS].
 13. Add the CID for the first entry as the value associated with the VLAD in the VLAD to CID mapping system used for this application.